Jay Fisher - World Class Knifemaker

 Other than a skeletonized handle, the lightest weight handles are a small group of hardwoods and some stabilized woods.
 Woods like maple (rock, fiddleback, bird’s eye, or curly) are very hard and durable and very light weight.
 Some stabilized burls (like redwood or box elder) are very nice, beautiful, serviceable handles.
 Plastics like micarta and ironwoods and rosewoods are usually heavier.
 The lightest is, of course, a skeletonized handle (where there is no handle material, only a milled tang), but not the most comfortable for heavy field use.
 I try my best to balance the handle weight with the blade length, style, and use.
 A lightweight handle isn't always the best bet, as the knife can be more substantially balanced and "settled" into the hand if it has a heavier handle.

 Purpose?
 The bolster does exactly that; it bolsters or strengthens the critical areas of the knife, mainly the blade/handle junction and the butt of the handle.
 There are many different arrangements, but strength is what the bolster is about.
 It also aids in supporting the mounting of the handle material (I dovetail nearly all my bolsters, locking in the handle scales for rigidity).
 The bolster also offers a fine area for embellishment (engraving, etching or inlay of materials and gemstones).
-The bolster also aids in gripping the handle, and sometimes offers an area for the thumb to rest and a quillon to prevent the hand from sliding forward onto the blade.
-The bolster may offer an are to exert pressure onto the knife, and strengthen the butt for easy removal from the sheath.
+The bolster reduces lateral flexion by offering more area for bedding and adhesion of dissimilar handle materials.
+The bolster also aids in gripping the handle, and sometimes offers wider area than the blade for the thumb to rest and a quillon to prevent the hand from sliding forward onto the blade.
+The bolster can offer an area to exert pressure onto the knife, and strengthen the butt for easy removal from the sheath.
 The bolster may also act as a pressure point, a skull crusher, an impact area, or a tactical persuader.
-The bolster can strengthen the area of the lanyard, reduces stresses on the handle, and offer a corrosion-resistant surface for the hand to grip.
+The bolster can strengthen the area of the lanyard attachment point, reduce stresses on the handle, and offer a corrosion-resistant surface for the hand to grip.
 It may strengthen mechanical areas and devices, such as in a folding knife or tongue and groove mechanism.
 It can also aid in retaining, bedding, and protecting handle materials, particularly end grains on woods.
+It also critically protects the most vulnerable areas of bonding stress at the adhesion points of the scale-to-tang.
+I wrote about this above, that the tensile strength of epoxide adhesives is low, and the bolster critically and mechanically reinforces this very location.

 Attachment?
 The bolster attachment is important, for in order to work, it must be bonded to the blade in a complimentary and permanent fashion.
 Some knifemakers solder bolsters.
 This is a weak union, as soldering only adheres the surfaces of the metal to each other.
 One of the most important things I've learned over the years is that order for dissimilar materials to be bonded, they must first be mechanically secure, and second to that is adhesion by glues, solder, brazing, and finally welding.
 It's all about the mechanics.
 Incidentally, I've never had a failure of any fitting on any knife, in over 3000 knives made and sold and in use for over 30 years.

-Integral bolsters?
-This is defined as a knife that does not have attached bolsters or guard; the fittings are instead milled along with the blade out of one solid piece of stock.
-On first glance, this seems like a good idea, but it is not.
+Integral bolsters is a name that makers have assigned for a knife that does not have attached bolsters or guard; the fittings are instead milled along with the blade out of one solid piece of stock.
+On first glance, this seems like a good idea, but it is limited in these critical ways:

 So why is this touted as some great advantage and why is it done?
+Because it's easier than actually making independent bolsters, matching them, and attaching them permanently to the knife!
 It's because, in knifemaking, the most common culprit of misdirection is that the machine that creates the knife is limited in operation and use.
 Yes, I said machine because if a knife has integral bolsters and guards, it is created by machining operations, namely Computer Numerically Controlled milling machine operation, what is typically used to create this type of knife.
 Most of these knives are never "handmade," no matter what the maker may tell you.
-He is not standing at the grinder holding the knife in his hand slowly working through the overburden of thick stock that needs to be removed to create the integral knife, he is clamping the blade stock in a CNC mill, and letting the computer carve away the material that is not the finished knife, under a splash hood with automated control.
+He is not standing at the grinder holding the knife in his hand slowly working through the overburden of thick stock that needs to be removed to create the integral knife; he is clamping the blade stock in a CNC mill, and letting the computer carve away the material that is not the finished knife, under a splash hood with automated control.
+If he's old school, he may use a Bridgeport Toolroom knee mill to do this, but still, it's a machine operation where the machine is control, not the human hand.

 For the reasons listed in the previous topic, it is often and mostly beneficial that the bolster or guard stock be made from a different material than the blade.
 Here are some of the bolster and guard materials I use, and the reason they're used.